RongRongUSA/eXSTS/README.md

 2. provide new insights of the detailed STS relationship across two documents.

 ## Application Scenarios
-eXSTS can help the Government of Canada to solving the following problem:
+eXSTS can help the Government of Canada to solving the following problems:
-1. According to the top5 NOV group list, eXSTS can identify new job advertisement which not belong to ant NOC gorup.
+1. According to the top5 NOC group list, eXSTS can identify new job advertisement which not belong to ant NOC gorup.
 2. eXSTS can help government to improve the NOC group system. like (1).
 How to rewrite the existing NOC group to cover the new job advertisement (2).
 How to improve the early draft of the new NOC group and which paragraph is good enough and which paragraph needs improving.